WHAT IS METACOGNATIVE DRAWING ?

 I gradually become Aware of the context I lived in.
 I explored my inner terrain to hang out with my inner Self and I was willing to know what was knowable. this allowed me to step out of out dated frameworks and into LIBERATION!

-What happens when you combine Coaching with Intentional Creativity?
+What happens when you combine a commitment to healing with Intentional Creativity®?

-In intentional creativity coaching we recognize that bringing the senses into the coaching experience can deepen and enrich the experience for both coach and client.
+In Intentional Creativity® we recognize that bringing the senses into the creative experience can deepen and enrich the transformation.
 The connection with the body plays so powerfully in the way we receive and perceive information.
-My teaching are about moving beyond a focus on just feelings and connecting to the full spectrum of the senses which is the full body.

-Illustrating concepts to make something concrete that may have been abstract helps create a felt sense experience that helps rewire the brain.
+Illustrating concepts to make something concrete that may have been abstract, helps create a felt sense experience that helps rewire the brain.
 Our culture and education system values verbal language and left brain linear logical thinking.
 This way of creating limits access to a whole other part of the way we communicate, and that's visual language.
 Visual language introduces play and creative thinking to help make sense of the inner and outer world.
 Visual Language is engaging; it brings mind and body online.
-It requires focus and it helps memory retention.